silentrald/node-express-hbs-mongo-Tutorial/README.md

 ### Router Folder

 Our current router folder has only one file; but we can have multiple router files to point to different URL paths in our web application.
-Llet's try adding a new router file called `test` along with the additional files to the ctrl folder.
-Take note that you can name these files differently; I name the files similarly so that it is easy to trace later on.
+Let's try adding a new router file called `test.js` along with the additional files to the ctrl folder.
+Take note that **you can name these files differently**; I only named the files similarly so that it is easy to trace later on.

 /ctrl/test.js